dbroeglin/windows-lab/README.md

         +------+  +-------+  +----------+  +--------+

 To test NetScaler authentication: ensure the lab was created with variable environment `WITH_NETSCALER` set to `true` or execute provisioning files `03_populate_AD2.ps1` in `DC01` and `05_populate_adfs.ps1` in `ADFS01`.

+## NetScaler configuration

+After provisioning a NetScaler instance place a license file in the `licenses` directory (by default the script uses `ns01.lic`)

+To connect to the NetScaler instance:

+    ./NSConfig.ps1 -Connect

+This command will completely reset your NetScaler instance to prepare it for a new configuration:

+    ./NSConfig.ps1 -Reset
+    ./NSConfig.ps1 -Bootstrap

+Finally deploying the configuration is done with:

+    ./NSConfig.ps1 -Verbose

+If you do not require a full instance reset (with certificate file and license cleanup), you can use:

+    Clear-NSConfig -Level Full -Force; ./NSConfig.ps1 -Verbose

+Those two commands allow for a faster feedback loop when working on the NetScaler configuration.

+## NetScaler configuration testing

+To test the NetScaler configuration, just enter [https://www.extlab.local][https://www.extlab.local] into a browser in the `client01` host.

 # Annex 2: Certificate generation